canonical/ubuntu.com/templates/cube/study/index.md

 ## Further preparation

 For additional practise, enroll in Canonical’s Study Labs.
 The labs enhance the free study materials, adding new interactive exercises that feature virtual Ubuntu terminals.
 They offer a hands-on study experience that simulates working with the real thing.
+No more worrying about experimenting on your personal computer; use our simulated ones to avoid altering your own files.

+Our study labs provide terminal access via your browser and are formatted similarly to what you will see during exams.

-A single purchase grants 90 days of access to the full set of Study Labs.
+A single purchase grants 90 days of access to the full set of Study Labs for every microcertification.

 <a class="p-button--positive js-study-button u-hide"></a>
 <div class="p-notification--negative js-study-notification u-hide">